 What if NSEAD members haven’t voted to take action?

-NSEAD members may not vote to take action, even if other Trade Unions have.
+NSEAD members might not vote to take action, even if other Trade Unions have.
 If you are not directly instructed to take action by your Trade Union you must not join other colleagues in their action.
 You can show your support in many ways, but you must not refuse to work.
 If you do, you will be in breach of your contract.

 What if NSEAD members do vote for action.
 Do I have to strike?

 If NSEAD members do vote for action, you don’t have to take part.
 We appreciate that it is not always possible for members to strike and there may be other reasons why you don’t feel able to take part in action short of strike.
 That said, once a union has voted and called for action, it will only be effective if enough people take part.

 I’m a Professional Associate member of NSEAD.
 What do I do about industrial action?